-How to treat it: Here’s another one that can primarily be treated with lifestyle and dietary changes such as diminishing stress and avoiding smoking and alcohol.
-In addition, says Corriel, certain medications like Prilosec OTC ($10) can be helpful.
+How to treat it: Here’s another one that can primarily be treated with lifestyle and dietary changes, such as diminishing stress and avoiding smoking and alcohol.

 What it is: An ulcer is a painful sore in your abdomen that typically comes in two varieties—“peptic (located in the stomach) and duodenal (located in the first segment of your small intestine),” says Corriel.

 How to fix it: Of all the conditions listed here, it’s especially important that you see a doctor if you think you might have an ulcer, as the cause is a bacteria called helicobacter pylori, which requires “eradication and [is] usually treated by a cocktail of prescribed medications,” says Corriel.